 Seated forward fold

-As a forward folding posture, the seated forward bend pose helps to calm and relax.
+As a forward folding posture, the seated forward bend yoga pose helps to calm and relax.
 It can also help with stress, anxiety, insomnia, headaches, and mild depression.
 Physically, the pose stretches the spine, shoulders, and hamstrings, stimulates the internal organs, and can also improve digestion and help to ease menstrual discomfort.

 Supine twisting posture

-This pose is one of the go-to, end-of-class postures, since it helps to make the transition from the yang of practice into the yin of Savasana smooth and seamless.
+This yoga pose is one of the go-to, end-of-class postures, since it helps to make the transition from the yang of practice into the yin of Savasana smooth and seamless.
 This pose is both calming and conducive for meditative, slow breathing, as well as being very healing in its own right.

 Featured photo of forward bend/Shutterstock